bcope/style_guides/python.md

 makes code less readable and less enjoyable to write, which leads to worse code in my experience.

 It might make sense for me to implement some partial type hinting at least in class, method, and function parameters and return values.
 I admittedly need to do some research to see if partial implementation has any real value.

+Until I have a more cohesive strategy I am electing to avoid type hinting in new files.
+In files where type hinting exists already I will follow the existing patterns.

+### Handling files with inconsistent type hinting

+If it is quick and easy to add type hints to make the file fully type hinted, I will do that.
+However, if it is not fast to add type hints I will migrate the existing type hints into docstrings in one commit.
+Then I will remove the type hints in a separate commit.

+## Quotes

+There are at least four different possible quote styles in Python.
+Here are my notes about when to use each style.

+### Single Quotes

+- simple strings
+- bracket notation

+### Double Quotes

+- f-strings

+### Triple Single Quotes

+- multi-line strings
+- strings containing quotes

+### Triple Double Quotes

+- docstrings
+- multi-line f-strings
+- single line f-strings containing double quotes